AusDTO/dta-website/_posts/2017-05-31-building-smarter-communities.md

 - continually engaging the people in the community to understand their evolving needs
 - using data to inform and drive change
 - improving services, such as waste management, through technology trials
-- getting buy in and building capability to deliver and scale “smart” projects.
+- getting buy in and building capability to deliver and scale 'smart' projects

 ## What are we doing for councils?